Battle of La Motta (1513): Consequences

-Although the Venetians were decisively defeated by the Spaniards, the Holy League failed to follow up on these victories.
 The death of the King of France, Louis XII, on 1 January 1515, brought Francis I to the throne.
 Having assumed the title of Duke of Milan at his coronation, Francis immediately moved to reclaim his holdings in Italy.
 A combined Swiss and Papal force moved north from Milan to block the Alpine passes against him, but Francis avoided the main passes and marched instead through the valley of the Stura.
 The French vanguard surprised the Milanese cavalry at Villafranca, capturing Prospero Colonna.
 Meanwhile, Francis and the main body of the French confronted the Swiss at the Battle of Marignano on 13 September.